 I am a lover of stories!
 I am a discoverer, creator, and sharer of stories.
 It comes from deep-down and years ago.
 I have unconsciously looked for the meaning in things, relationships, and places since I was young and believe me, sometimes it is exhausting.
 More often, it is inspiring and makes me so happy!

 I began sharing this outlook as a young adult.
 Being intentional in selecting or handmaking gifts to give away felt good.
 Preparing recipes from old recipe cards of dear family members brought connection.
-Displaying artwork that once hung in a grandmother’s home brought a daily smile.
+Displaying artwork that once hung in a grandmother’s home encouraged a daily smile.
 I could not attain these feelings from traditional shopping and purchasing.

 As I look around my home, I see artwork collected from dozens of trips.
 Imagine the stories to be told for years to come.
-In the dining room, milk glass treasures are front and center, gathered over time.
+In the dining room, milk glass treasures are front and center gathered over time.
 Cookie cutters collected and gifted are displayed on a shelf in the kitchen.
 You wouldn’t think baking cookies could get any better.
 A gallery of my kids’ artwork has come together and the pieces are really good.
 I am beaming!

 “Where did you get that?”
 Over the years, I have been asked that question so many times and it brings me so much joy to share those answers.
 I began to see I was offering the same words over and over again and encouraged those asking to find and embrace their own meaningful way of living.